Skip to content

 Replacing the CA Bundle Certificate

-This guide explains how to update the cluster-wide CA bundle to trust custom certificate authorities, which is necessary when using custom certificates for the API server or ingress controllers.
+This guide explains how to update the cluster-wide CA bundle to trust custom certificate authorities, which is necessary when using custom certificates that are not signed by recognised public authorities for the API server or ingress controllers.

 Prerequisites